Dreaming of a dog: loyalty that is looking for you

 An important note: anger embodied in the image of a dog is not something bad.
 It is energy looking for a way out.
 Sometimes it is your own suppressed aggression.
 Sometimes it is an image of real aggression in your environment — something you sense but haven’t yet named.

 How large is the dog?
 Small and vicious — minor but persistent irritants.
 Large and powerful — something serious that deserves respect.
+In human form, the same bared aggression arrives as an enemy pursuing or threatening you.

 Ask yourself: “What in me is growling — what have I long not allowed myself to express or defend?
 And what would happen if I acknowledged that anger as my own?”

 Astrological note: An aggressive dog evokes Mars in the 12th house, or the Moon in square to Mars.
-Scorpio and Aries with a suppressed Mars know this image well.
+Scorpios and Aries with a suppressed Mars know this image well.
 If Mars is now aspecting your natal Moon — repressed aggression is asking to come to the surface.

 She is alone.
 Lost.
 Frightened.
 Looking at you with hope — and you don’t know what to do.
 Take her in?
 Walk on?
 The pain of that choice stays with you after waking.

-Your Inner Child speaks through this image — the part that knows what it means to be abandoned or lost.
+Your Inner Child speaks through this image: the part that knows what it means to be abandoned or lost.
 A lost dog stands for a part of you that was once left behind: a feeling that was given no room.
 A need that was ignored.
 A quality you rejected in yourself because it was inconvenient.

 This is a very important image.
 It says: something in you is looking for acceptance.
 Something is waiting for you to finally turn around and say: come here.
 You are mine.